hopeine/Microsoft-Office-2010-2013-and-2016-on-Linux/README.md

 wine setup.exe
 ```

-### For Office 2013 and 2016, you might be told to enter an activation key
+### For Office 2013 and 2016, you might be told to enter an activation key.
 Simply run `winecfg` and set the Windows version to Windows 7.

 ## 3. Proceed the installation normally